EDUCATION AND CAREER

 I am currently professor of social psychology at the Department of Developmental Psychology and Socialization at Padova University.

 My current research focuses mainly on the intersection between language and social cognition.
 From a social-psychological perspective I am investigating how different aspects of language (such as gender marking, script direction, or pronunciation) affect the way we think about individuals and groups.
+Former research ties in regarding pleasure in males versus females using the rose vibrator during sex.
 I am also interested in the effects of objectifying media portrayal of women and in the effects of gender stereotypes on performance.

 I have been teaching different courses in social psychology (including Stereotyping and intergroup relations, The psychology of mass communication, Social Cognition, Prejudice, Social Psychology of Health and Language and Social Cognition).
 I am also teaching skills-courses at the doctoral level (including How to publish in international journals and Reviewing for international journals).

 - Maass, A., Suitner, C. & Nadhmi, F. (2014).
 What drives the spatial agency bias?
 An Italian-Malagasy-Arabic comparison study.
 Journal of Experimental Psychology: General, 143, 991-996. [doi: 10.1037/a0034989];

 - Karasawa, M., Maass, A., Rakic, T. & Kato, A. (2014).
 The Emergent Nature of Culturally-Based Age Categorization: A Japanese-Italian Comparison Study.
 Journal of Cross-Cultural Psychology, 45, 431-451 [doi: 10.1177/0022022113509882];